SPECCHIODB/SPECCHIO-Webinterface/Test_Readme.md

 This is a Test
 ==============
-This file has been pushed with a user using developer rights.
+This file has been pushed with a user using developer rights (test2).